TTimTT/CTX/README.md

 # Research questions
 1) Which culture has the most famous recipe?
 2) What is the distribution of ingredients for each culture?
----> check TODO
-3) How/Can we replace a famous recipe's ingredient by another similar one?/ Replace a famous recipe by another recipe?
+3) ~How/Can we replace a famous recipe's ingredient by another similar one?/ Replace a famous recipe by another recipe?
 4) Can we find an equivalent recipe with less calories?
----->
-5) Can people waste less food with the right tools?

 # Dataset
 **Dataset**: [**Cooking recipes**](http://infolab.stanford.edu/~west1/from-cookies-to-cooks/recipePages.zip)